MetaMask/SIPs/SIPS/sip-9.md

     > The Snap host application may display this name unmodified in its user interface.

   - `.description` - MUST be a non-empty string less than or equal to 280 characters. <!-- As of 2021, a Twitter post. -->
-    MAY differ from the [corresponding `package.json` field](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#description-1)
+    MAY differ from the [corresponding `package.json:.description` field](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#description-1)
     > A short description of the Snap.
     >
-    > The Snap host application may display this name unmodified in its user interface.
+    > The Snap host application may display this description unmodified in its user interface.
   - `.repository` - MAY be omitted.
-If present, MUST be equal to the [corresponding `package.json` field](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#repository).
+If present, MUST be equal to the [corresponding `package.json:.repository` field](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#repository).
   - `.source` - MUST be a JSON object.
     - `.shasum` - MUST hash of the snap source file as specified in [Checksum](#checksum) paragraph.
-    - `.location` - MUST be an object containing the [`npm` field](#npm) as specified in the [Location-Specific Manifest Fields](#hosting-platform-manifest-fields) section.
+    - `.location` - MUST be a JSON object.
-      - `.npm` - MUST be a JSON object
+      - `.npm` - MUST be a JSON object.
-        - `.filePath` - MUST be the [Unix-style][unix filesystem] path relative to the package root directory pointing to the Snap source file.
+        - `.filePath` - MUST be a [Unix-style][unix filesystem] path relative to the package root directory pointing to the Snap source file.
-        - `.packageName` - MUST be equal to the [`name` filed of `package.json`](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#name).
+        - `.packageName` - MUST be equal to the [`package.json:.main` field](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#name).
         - `.iconPath` - MAY be omitted.
-If present, MUST be [Unix-style][unix filesystem] path relative to the package root directory pointing to an `.svg` file.
+If present, MUST be a [Unix-style][unix filesystem] path relative to the package root directory pointing to an `.svg` file.
         - `.registry` - MUST be string `https://registry.npmjs.org`.
   - `.initialPermissions` - MUST be a valid [EIP-2255][] `wallet_requestPermissions` parameter object.
     > Specifies the initial permissions that will be requested when the Snap is added to the host application.